This post is excerpted from Ken Smith’s presentation at the 2016 National Medicare Supplement Sales Summit in Kansas City, MO.

 Back in the early 1930’s Stone had a new product with commercial casualty insurance.
 His agents were complaining they couldn't sell it because it was too expensive.
 Stone went out and spent four weeks selling the product himself.
 When his agents saw that Stone could sell the product, guess what happened?
 All of a sudden that barrier that it was too expensive was down – and they believed that they could sell it.

-Another examples with Stone: There was a new agent starting and he came in and said “Mr. Stone, can you give me the names of some people I can call on and use your name?”
-Stone said “Come on in tomorrow morning and my secretary will have 10 prospect cards for you.”
+Another example with Stone: There was a new agent starting and he came in and said “Mr. Stone, can you give me the names of some people I can call on and use your name?”
+Stone said, “Come on in tomorrow morning and my secretary will have 10 prospect cards for you.”

 The guy did not believe that he actually just took the names out of the phone book.
 Stone told him “I took one from the A's, one from the B’s, one from the C's, and so on.
 The agent tried it and the next week said “Out of the 10 all I could get was 2 appointments.”